 - Research has shown that exercise can lower visceral fat levels without weight loss, with HIIT being more effective in the short term.

 - Individuals with higher levels of fitness have been shown to have lower levels of cortisol.

 Our society is obsessed with quick-fix solutions.
 Many health and fitness gurus have jumped on this opportunity to promote exercise regimes or fad diets that claim to reduce belly fat quickly without making dramatic changes to your lifestyle.

-By improving your lifestyle through diet, exercise, and effective stress management – you’ll be able to improve your overall health, which will inherently lead to a reduction in your belly fat over the long term.
+By improving your lifestyle and wellness through diet, exercise, and effective stress management – you’ll be able to improve your overall health, which will inherently lead to a reduction in your belly fat over the long term.